-I’m proud to have created a new category.
-I was the first one to introduce ‘The Fantastic Four’ to Fanfiction.Net.
+I’m proud to have created another new category.
+In addition to creating the SCIS, just after the first major film I was the first one to introduce ‘The Fantastic Four’ to Fanfiction.Net.

 'The Fantastic Ben Grimm' tells the story of the team’s very first days, just after the end of the first movie.
 They’re still learning how to use their powers, but Ben discovers new powers – and a new body – are the easy part.

 I took a little detour into Battlestar Galactica, Season One.
 In 'Stripped to the Core', Boomer and the Chief have just been caught doing what they shouldn’t, not because they’re adults but because they’re officers.
 Boomer goes to Adama to ask him to reconsider his decision on their penalty.

 I'm presently working on an NCIS series, a chapter posted every Saturday.
 If you don't know NCIS or have never seen the series, you will still be able to follow the mysteries, but it will help to go to

 My NCIS stories were intended to take place sometime in the 4th and 5th seasons of the series, so Jennifer Shepherd is the Director and Michelle (Lee) Palmer is an active member of the team.
 Michelle had been returned to 'Active' status in 'Wiccan Affair' and remained with the team.
 Oh, and now she's married.
 Since it takes far longer to write my series than the television show needs, they are already on Season 13 so I had to play a little loose with the calendar, especially if I were to reference Los Angeles and New Orleans, the casts and situations of which being too good to ignore.